CollinsNyatundo/http-server-from-scratch/README.md

 ## 📄 License

-This project is created for educational purposes as part of the Pesapal internship assessment.
+This project is created for educational purposes as part of the internship assessment.

-## 👨‍💻 Author

-**Collins Nyagaka**
-Software Engineer Candidate
-Pesapal Limited

 GitHub: [Your GitHub Profile]
 Email: cnyagakan@gmail.com